Your privacy is critically important to us. At Thornhill, we have a few fundamental principles:

 Data Retention and How We Manage Your Privacy Preferences

 The contract with our client will specify how long we retain data collected for the project in which you are involved, and what happens to the data once it is removed from our live system.
-Usually we retain live data for three years after the end of the project, to allow us to draw reports for past projects and comparisons with your results from more recent feedback, but please contact email@example.com for the precise data retention policy of a particular project.
-Once data is removed from our live system it is either returned to the client and our copy deleted, or it is archived on our secure backup server.
-If you would like your data removed from our system or archive, please email firstname.lastname@example.org with the details of the project.
+Usually we retain live data for three years after the end of the project, to allow us to draw reports for past projects and comparisons with your results from more recent feedback, but please contact firstname.lastname@example.org for the precise data retention policy of a particular project.
+Once data is removed from our live system it is either returned to the client (anonymised to protect the confidentiality of responses) and our copy deleted, or it is archived on our secure backup server.
+If you would like your data removed from our system or archive, please email email@example.com with the details of the project.

 From time to time we may request feedback from you on our products and services.
 We value your feedback and would always request your permission to publish any comments for marketing purposes.
 If you grant permission, we would include your title and company name.